Knowledge Hub

 • No proof of misrepresentation

-• Misrepresentation has not caused damage to the claimant (usually difficult to show once a misrepresentation has been established, and even very little damage will suffice)
+• Misrepresentation has not caused damage to the claimant.
+This can be difficult to show once a misrepresentation has been established, since even very little damage will suffice.

 • Claimant gave consent